Astro-Sean/autophot/example_notebooks/README.md

 # Example Notebooks for using AutoPhOT

 We provide several Jupyter Notebooks on how to use AutoPHoT.
-If there is an aspect of AutoPhOT that is confusing, feel free to email me ([Seán Brennan](mailto:sean.brennan2@ucdconnect.ie?subject=AutoPhOT)) or open an issue [here](https://github.com/Astro-Sean/autophot/issues).
+If there is an aspect of AutoPhOT that is confusing, feel free to email me ([Seán Brennan](mailto:sean.brennan2@ucdconnect.ie?subject=AutoPhOT Notebooks)) or open an issue [here](https://github.com/Astro-Sean/autophot/issues).

 ## Basic Operations
-For an notebook example on the basic operations of AutoPHoT, click  [here](https://github.com/Astro-Sean/autophot/blob/master/example_notebooks/autophot_example.ipynb)
+For a notebook example on the basic operations of AutoPHoT, click  [here](https://github.com/Astro-Sean/autophot/blob/master/example_notebooks/autophot_example.ipynb)

 This notebook demonstrates:
   * How to load in and execute AutoPHoT on an example dataset